In the Flow Editor's Bottom bar you'll find the Node Stats, Flow Settings and the Activate button.

 Expand the Choose Filter drop-down menu and select an option.
 For now, we support a filter to exclude those who have received an email or SMS message within a time period.

 Choose a period of time by entering a number and choosing between days, weeks and months.

-The section this Marketing Automation flow has been created on.
+The Data Section this Marketing Automation flow has been created on.
 The section cannot be changed.

-The Consent list that contains the profiles that will enter this flow and will be receiving emails from this Marketing Automation flow.
-Profiles that have not provided their consent for SMS or email communications will exit the flow when reaching a consent-based node.
+The Consent list and Topics that contain the profiles that will enter this flow and will be receiving emails from this Marketing Automation flow.
+Profiles that have not provided their consent for email communications will exit the flow when reaching the Email node.

-The Topics (from the Consent list you chose) that will enter this flow and will be receiving emails from this Marketing Automation flow.
-Profiles that have not provided their consent for SMS or email communications will exit the flow when reaching a consent-based node.
+The Consent list and Topics that contain the profiles that will enter this flow and will be receiving SMS messages from this Marketing Automation flow.
+Profiles that have not provided their consent for SMS communications will exit the flow when reaching the SMS node.